Site Search

 First approved by the Council of the College of Physicians and Surgeons of Nova Scotia as Professional Standards Regarding the Provision of Telemedicine Services on February 2, 2001.
 Re-approved on June 2, 2006.
 Re-approved with revisions on October 14, 2011, December 13, 2013 and again on December 14, 2018.

 Approved by the Council of the College of Physicians and Surgeons of Nova Scotia as Professional Standards Regarding Virtual Care on May 28, 2021.
-Re-approved with revisions on December 8, 2023.
+Re-approved with revisions on December 8, 2023 and May 24, 2024.

 Date of next review: TBD